oroinc/documentation/crm/admin_guide/integrations/sending_email_campaign_via_mailchimp.rst

 | **Owner**       | Limits the list of users that can manage the marketing list to the users, whose :ref:`roles <user-guide-user-management-permissions-roles>` allow managing marketing lists of the owner                |
 +-----------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-You can add multiple columns to your marketing list but at least one column must contain contact information.
-In our case, it is vital to add an email column along with the first and last name of the contact.
+You can add multiple columns to your marketing list in OroCRM but only First Name, Last Name and Email details will be synced over to MailChimp.

+Note that adding an Email column is vital to be able to send an email campaign via MailChimp.

 |

 .. image:: ../img/mc_email_campaign/o_marketing_list_email.jpg

 |

 Click **Save and Close** when you are finished.